 It took me several years to get my financial situation back in order.
 At first, I wasn’t able to buy a home or get a vehicle.
-In addition, it was hard for me to even find a place to rent since a lot of my would-be renters wanted to check my credit score.
+It was hard for me to even find a place to rent since a lot of my would-be renters wanted to check my credit score.
 The situation was very frustrating to me, at least until I discovered Lexington Law.

-After being told about Lexington Law, I decided to check out their website to see if they could help me out.
+After being told about Lexington Law, I decided to give them a call to see if they could help me out.
 At this point, I was willing to try anything to repair my bad credit.

 My contacting Lexington Law was really a turning point for me.
 Their professional staff was extremely helpful and after a few weeks I began to see a difference in the items listed on my credit report.
 Several items were removed and my credit score began to climb.
-My new lower credit scores have already helped me to start saving money.
+Having higher credit scores has already helped me save money.

 My credit scores have dramatically improved since there are no longer any negative accounts on my credit report.
 Here is a snapshot of his credit scores since signing up with Lexington Law:

 — R.S., Lexington client